 Professional cards set a trap for consumers

 Before consumers apply for a professional card, small business credit card or corporate card, they should be aware of several credit risks.
-Credit Loan reports that banks will apply any payment made over the minimum to the lowest interest balance.
+Experts report that banks will apply any payment made over the minimum to the lowest interest balance.
 This means the higher interest balance is compounding interest until the lower interest balance is paid off.
 Professional credit cards don’t have to allow 21 days between the date a statement is mailed and the date payment is due, making late payments and late payment penalties more likely.
 Interest rates can also rise significantly without notice if a payment is made just one day late.
 Finally, professional credit cards can change interest rates, transaction fees, annual fees and penalty fees terms without any advance notice.

 Extending CARD Act protections to small business